 Tracking pixels don’t collect sensitive information such as the recipient’s exact location, bank details, or private browsing history.
 To do that, the code would have to access the recipient’s cookies (text files that save to your computer when you visit a particular website and collect information on your online behavior).
 Tracking pixels do not save to your computer and don’t collect any information outside of your engagement with the email they were embedded in.

 To be fair, tracking pixels of any kind can theoretically gain access to this information through advanced hacking methods.
-However, mainstream email providers (including Gmail) automatically run incoming communications through an image proxy server that blocks email tracking pixel-related trojans that go beyond the limits of what regular marketing or sales tracking pixels do.
+However, mainstream email providers (including Gmail) automatically run incoming communications through an image proxy server.
+This blocks email tracking pixel-related Trojans that go beyond the limits of what regular marketing or sales tracking pixels do when you insert a Gmail tracking pixel.

 So, if your newsletter or drip campaign recipient has a secure email host to begin with, your email tracking pixel will not put their information in jeopardy.